simon-glitch/simon-glitch.github.io/My_Way_of_Life/emotions/Mindfulness.md

 To be clear,  ~"Meditation is the practice of regulating the mind, by engaging in a specific set of attention"~.[1 # MINDFULNESS AND MBIs]

 Mindfulness and meditation, although different, can be combined into one activity: Mindfulness meditation (MM). ~"MM is the practice paying attention to the present experience with an emphasis on being curious, opennes, acceptant, nonreactive, and nonjudgmental"~.[1 # MINDFULNESS AND MBIs]

+## Thesis

+*Note: Make sure to not make myself sound too credible.
+I really don't want to mislead anyone.*

+Mindfulness is a helpful state of mind, and you should aim on achieving it and maintaining it.
+My sources are credible.
+My first source, for example, is "Mindfulness and Behavior Change", written Zev Schuman-Olivier, 2 other MDs, and 7 PhDs.
+We can assume there is some truth and validity in what they say, even if they are somewhat mistaken.

+## Clarifications

+Olivier et al. only discuss how mindfulness stabilizes behaviors related to medical treatment.
+Therefore, it might have little application outside of medical treatment contexts (such as hospitals).

 # Sources